 Students Entering after September 2010

-For each of the four years that ensue after the completion of the sixth year, a student must petition for an extension.
+For each of the four years that ensue after the completion of the sixth year, a student must petition for an extension (download the extension form from the SGS website [PDF]).
 For each of these additional years as well, the student will be required to pay one-half of the regular Canadian fees (plus the whole fee for incidentals).
 During these years, such students will continue to work on their dissertations.
 If, within these four years the dissertation has not been submitted and defended, the student’s program is terminated absolutely, the dissertation will never be examined, and the ten years' work will go for nothing.
 These additional four years will, for all students enrolled in September 2010 onwards, be the only kind of extensions allowed to the length of the PhD program.
 They are not automatic: students must apply for them, and there are rules, imposed by both the centre and the School of Graduate Studies, for the conditions of granting the extensions.

 Students Who Entered before September 2010